microbus-io/fabric/docs/howto/quick-start.md

 * Grafana is an optional service that can visualize metrics collected by Prometheus
 * Jaeger is an optional service that can visualize distributed tracing spans

-Use `docker compose` from within the `setup` directory to install the above and set up the development environment.
+Use `docker compose` from within the `setup` directory to quickly install the above and set up the development environment.

 ```cmd
 cd setup